grauwoelfchen/hype/README.md

 # Hype

-An application interacts with Discord via APIs.
+An interface to interact with Discord via API.

 ## Repositories